Visiting Devil's Dyke; what you need to know

-Devil’s Dyke car park has now reopened in line with government advice, so people can access fresh air, open space and nature.
-Due to restrictions we have been unable to offer our usual range of facilities.
+Devil’s Dyke car park is open and operating as normal so people can access fresh air, open space and nature.
 The information below will help you plan your visit.
-Please follow the usual social distancing guidelines at all times.

 Overnight stays - no vehicles or tents